facebookresearch/Detectron/INSTALL.md

 **Requirements:**

-- NVIDIA GPU, Linux, Python
+- NVIDIA GPU, Linux, Python2
 - Caffe2, various standard Python packages, and the COCO API; Instructions for installing these dependencies are found below

 **Notes:**